Understanding Vicarious Trauma

 This course provides practical strategies and support for the wellbeing of anyone dealing with the psychological and emotional impact of assisting individuals experiencing trauma or anyone who is at risk of compassion fatigue.

-This training isn’t only beneficial to people who are emergency services first responders, it is extremely relevant to frontline staff, managers who are supporting staff, healthcare professionals, people who work for the justice system, social/welfare workers, education staff, in addition to supporting staff such as human resources professionals and mental health first aiders.
+This training isn’t only beneficial to people who are emergency services first responders, it is highly relevant to anyone who deals with distressing content in the course of their work such as social media content moderators, journalists and war correspondents, digital news editors, frontline staff, managers who are supporting staff, healthcare professionals, people who work for the justice system, social/welfare workers, education staff, in addition to supporting staff such as human resources professionals and mental health first aiders.

 Vicarious Trauma Course Overview